-The view of Matanzas Bay in St. Augustine’s historic district is as great as the food at A1A Ale Works.
-From the balconies within sight of the Castillo de San Marcos to the backyard patio, Meehan’s Irish Pub serves up delicious authentic Irish fare in a lively atmosphere.
+The view of Matanzas Bay in St. Augustine’s historic district is as great as the food at Meehan's Irish Pub.
+Enjoy views of the majestic Castillo de San Marcos from the balcony while noshing on fish 'n chips, one of their signature specialties.

 A great way to discover a new favorite restaurant off the beaten path is by having a "moveable feast" with one of several local food and wine tours, including St. Augustine City Walks Food & Wine Tours, The Tasting Tours.